Kylie Jenner Spotted With Tyga Again After Claiming They Never Had A ‘2AM Date’

 “There was no ‘2am date with Tyga.’
 You see me drop two of my friends off at a studio that he happened to be at.
 Travis and I are on great terms and our main focus right now is [our daughter] Stormi.
 Our friendship and our daughter is priority,” Jenner confirmed.

 Jenner and Tyga dated from 2015-2017.
-Soon after the two decided to call their relationship quits, Jenner was soon seen out and about with Travis Scott.
+Soon after the two decided to call their relationship quits, Jenner was seen out and about with Travis Scott.
 Jenner and the “SICKO Mode” rapper made their relationship official after they were seen kissing at Coachella.
 The two welcomed their first child, Stormi, on February 1, 2018.

 Jenner and Scott decided to end their relationship on Tuesday, October 1, after two years together.
 While the cause of the breakup remains unknown, both parties have shared that they are focused on their careers and what is best for their baby girl.
 Scott was also in hot water shortly after the breakup when reports began to surface that he cheated on Jenner with Rojean Carr, who is an Instagram model.
 Scott recently took to his own Instagram page to share that the rumors were “affecting” him and confirmed that they were nothing but “false stories.”